corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/collaborative-recovery/ledger-sync.md

 * Business Network Operators (BNOs)
 * Corda developers

-Part of [Collaborative Recovery](introduction-cr.md), LedgerSync is a CorDapp used to discover any differences between the common ledger data held by two nodes that exist on the same Business Network.
+Part of [Collaborative Recovery]{{< relref "introduction-cr.md" >}}), LedgerSync is a CorDapp used to discover any differences between the common ledger data held by two nodes that exist on the same Business Network.
 This is called the **Reconciliation** stage of collaborative recovery.

 It uses an efficient set reconciliation algorithm to minimise the amount of network communication required.
 Reconciliations can be configured to run both on-demand, and at a given time (through the use of scheduled states).